Ou Medicine

 The correct answer is

-If you smoke, you may go through menopause about 1-1/2 years earlier than women who don't smoke, the NIA says.
+If you smoke, you may go through menopause about 1-1/2 years earlier than someone who does not smoke.

 A.